null

 Also, as mentioned earlier, the carat weight is often determined by the size of the diamond.
 Larger diamonds provide a greater surface area for white and colored light to be reflected.
 Larger diamonds may thus appear more brilliant than smaller diamonds of a similar grade.

 Larger diamonds often tend to be much more expensive than smaller diamonds, even when of inferior quality.
 That is because larger diamonds are cut from larger rough stones.
-These are rare and very hard to find when searching for natural diamonds, instead of lab grown diamonds.
+These are rare and hard to find when searching for natural diamonds instead of lab-grown.
 The rarity of these diamonds thus allows jewelers to demand a higher price.

 Many people are tempted to compromise on the cut of the diamond simply to get a higher carat weight.
-They would prefer the prestige of saying they have a 1 or 2 carat ring.
+They would prefer the prestige of saying they have a one or 2-carat ring.
 Please do not make this mistake.
 Your friends and relatives will be far more impressed by a smaller diamond that is cut in a way to show off the best of its brilliance than a larger diamond that simply does not shine.

-Now that all this has been said, you may still be wondering how you can choose the best diamond.
+Now that all this has been said, you may still wonder how to choose the best diamond.
 Please allow me to provide a few simple suggestions.

 How to Choose the Best Diamond

 Jewelers have been in the industry for years, so it will be hard to challenge them if you are not an expert yourself.
 All you need to do is focus on the four Cs.
-Speak with confidence about what you do know, and they will be less likely to try and deceive you with an inferior quality diamond.
+Speak confidently about what you know, and they will be less likely to try and deceive you with an inferior quality diamond.

-Be on the lookout for poorly cut diamonds that are dull in appearance.
-These do not reflect the kind of brilliance and fire that is associated with well cut diamonds.
-Beware of crafty sales representatives that use specially lighted displays to trick you into believing their diamonds are of good quality.
+Be on the lookout for poorly cut diamonds that are dull.
+These do not reflect the kind of brilliance and fire that is associated with well-cut.
+Beware of crafty sales representatives that use especially lighted displays to trick you into believing their diamonds are good quality.
 When in doubt, ask to see the stones in natural light.

 Also, don’t be afraid to ask to see the diamond certification.
-You work very hard for your money and you deserve to get the best value for your money.
-If no diamond certification is available, compare the diamond being presented with one that has already been certified.
+You work very hard for your money and deserve the best value.
+If no diamond certification is available, compare the diamond being presented with one already certified.

-If your aim is to find the best quality diamond at the lowest price, try to compromise on the shape of the diamond than the quality.
-Avoid round shaped diamonds.
-Round shaped diamonds require that the cutter remove and even waste a lot of the stone in order to get a distinctly round shape.
+If you aim to find the best quality diamond at the lowest price, try to compromise on the shape of the diamond than the quality.
+Avoid round-shaped diamonds.
+Round-shaped diamonds require the cutter to remove and even waste much of the stone to get a distinctly round shape.

 As you can see, there is a lot to consider when grading a diamond.
-This is especially so since each diamond is a unique blend of the four Cs.
+This is especially so since each diamond uniquely blends the four Cs.
 Whatever you decide, be sure to do a bit more research on the characteristics of the type of diamond you intend to buy.
-It would also be wise to only make your purchase from reputable jewelry stores or online dealers.
-Last, but certainly not least, take a long hard look at their return policy before handing over a few months worth of your savings.
+It would also be wise to only purchase from reputable jewelry stores or online dealers.
+Last but certainly not least, take a long hard look at their return policy before handing over a few months’ worth of your savings.